Accident Lawyer Hawaii - Dog Bites and Animal Attacks

 Hawaii law on dog bites and animal attacks

-The lead case on dog bites in the state of Hawaii is the case of Farrior v.
+The leading case on dog bites in the state of Hawaii is the case of Farrior v.
 Payton, 57 Haw.
 620, 562 P.2d 779 (1977).
 In this case the injured victims brought action against the three joint owners of a German Shepherd dog to recover for injuries sustained when, in an attempt to avoid what was believed to be an imminent attack by the dog, they fell off a natural rock wall bordering the owners' property.

 In that case the Hawaii Supreme Court set out the basic considerations regarding the liability of an owner of an animal for an attack made by that animal.
 First, the Court stated that in an action against an owner or harborer of a dog for injury inflicted by such animal, the owner/harborer's actual or constructive knowledge of the "vicious or dangerous propensities" of the dog is, except where removed by statute, an essential element of the cause of action and a necessary prerequisite to recovery.